Head and Neck Imaging - Original Article

 Diagn Interv Radiol ; : -

-PURPOSE: NIPT (nasopharyngeal inflammatory pseudotumor) is hard to differentiate from infiltrating NPC (nasopharyngeal carcinoma) on conventional magnetic resonance imaging (MRI).
-The purpose of this study is to evaluate how the discrepant lesion size estimated on T1- and fat-suppressed T2-weighted images can help distinguish between NIPT and NPC.
+PURPOSE: Nasopharyngeal inflammatory pseudotumor (NIPT) is hard to differentiate from infiltrating nasopharyngeal carcinoma (NPC) on conventional magnetic resonance imaging (MRI).
+The purpose of this study is to determine whether discrepant lesion sizes estimated on T1- and fat-suppressed T2-weighted images can help distinguish between NIPT and NPC.

-METHODS: We retrospectively reviewed MRI data of histologically proved 14 NIPTs and 18 infiltrating NPCs.
-With the contrast-enhanced T1-weighted images as the reference images, we measured area of the lesion on precontrast T1-, fat-suppressed T2-, and contrast-enhanced T1-weighted images by placing the largest possible polygonal region-of-interest within the lesion at the same level, respectively.
-Based on these measurements, we calculated and compared ART1 (area ratio of T1) and ART2 (area ratio of T2) between NIPTs and NPCs.
-For validation, we also undertook a double blinded study by 2 reviewers and assessed the diagnostic performance and interobserver agreement.
+METHODS: We retrospectively reviewed MRI data of histologically proven 14 NIPTs and 18 infiltrating NPCs.
+We measured the area of the lesion on contrast-enhanced T1-weighted, unenhanced T1-weighted, and fat-suppressed T2-weighted images by placing the largest possible polygonal region-of-interest within the lesion at the same level.
+Using lesion size measured on contrast-enhanced T1-weighted image as the reference, we calculated and compared area ratio of T1 (ART1) and area ratio of T2 (ART2) between NIPTs and NPCs.
+For validation, we also undertook a double-blinded study by two reviewers and assessed the diagnostic performance and interobserver agreement.

-CONCLUSION: Compared to NPCs, NIPTs become apparently smaller on fat-suppressed T2-weighted images than on T1-weighted images.
-This discrepancy in the lesion size estimated on T1- and fat-suppressed T2-weighted images may provide a simple and consistent way to differentiate between NIPTs and NPCs on conventional MRI.
+CONCLUSION: In contrast to NPCs, NIPTs appear smaller on fat-suppressed T2-weighted images than on T1-weighted images.
+This discrepancy in the lesion size estimated on T1-weighted and fat-suppressed T2-weighted images may provide a simple and consistent way to differentiate between NIPTs and NPCs on conventional MRI.